-Now that you’ve learned how to access the cloud server using SSH and SFTP, next we will start off with setting up the server for actual usage.
-Personally, I prefer the LEMP stack (built using Nginx webserver) compared to LAMP Stack (built with Apache webserver).
+Now that you’ve learned how to access the cloud server using SSH and SFTP, we will start setting up the server for actual usage.
+I prefer the LEMP stack (built using the Nginx webserver) to LAMP Stack (built with the Apache webserver).

-Let’s start off with installing and configuring the LEMP stack on Ubuntu cloud server —
+Let’s start with installing and configuring the LEMP stack on the Ubuntu cloud server —

-Installing and configuring the LEMP stack has a lot to do with SSH and SFTP clients, hence make sure that you keep these two handy.
+Installing and configuring the LEMP stack has a lot to do with SSH and SFTP clients; hence, make sure you keep these two handy.
 And it’s also recommended to use the latest available versions for all the LEMP (Linux, Nginx, MySQL, and PHP).

-- Linux OS: The Ubuntu is Linux based operating system distribution.
+- Linux OS: Ubuntu is Linux based operating system distribution.

-- Nginx Web Server: It’s the webserver that helps in serving the online request.
+- Nginx Web Server: It’s the web server that helps in serving online requests.
 The web server helps in interacting with the external world.

-- MySQL Database Server: It’s the RDBMS database that helps in storing and retrieving the data from the database tables.
+- MySQL Database Server: The RDBMS database helps store and retrieve the data from the database tables.

-- PHP Processor: The PHP processor helps in generating dynamic content using the MySQL data.
+- PHP Processor: The PHP processor helps in generating dynamic content using MySQL data.

-You can follow this detailed guide for step by step LEMP Stack installation as well as configuration.
+You can follow this detailed guide for step-by-step LEMP Stack installation and configuration.
 I also have the video tutorial on LEMP Stack.

 In the article and video demo about LEMP Stack setup, you’ll learn:

-- What is LEMP Stack and difference with LAMP?
+- What is LEMP Stack, and what is the difference from LAMP?

 - How to install Nginx?